Mertric/2D-Video-game/README.md

 ## Rules of the Game

-* Player needs to collect all coins and reach the portal at the end of the level to move on to the next level
+* Player collects as many coins as they can and reaches the portal at the end of the level to move on to the next level
-* If enemies are able to hit a player, that player will lose a life
+* If enemies are able to hit a player, that player will return to the beginning to the current level
 * The player can defeat enemies by jumping on top of the enemies head
 * The player can pass through some walls and jump through some platforms.
-Some walls/platforms they cannot
+For some walls/platforms they cannot do this.
-* If the player falls off the edge of a mainland platform, they will respawn at the beginning of a level and lose a life
+* If the player falls off the edge of a mainland platform, they will respawn at the beginning of a level

 ## Process of Creating the Game